keelefi/learning-guile/README.md

 My first exercise was to setup building with `autotools` and to create a simple C program which links `guile` and can execute Scheme code.

+## 02 - Separate script file

+In the second exercise, we invoke Scheme code from a separate script file.